+Because sumac grows voraciously in our area it was an obvious choice to include in our mixture.
 In addition to sumac, our recipe uses thyme, marjoram and oregano, all grown at Lucky Dog.
 It also uses roasted sesame seed and sea salt that we source responsibly.
-We use several kinds of oregano in the mix including one actually called Za’atar.
+We use several kinds of oregano in the mix including the one actually called Za’atar.
 It has a particularly bright taste and I like how the leaves turn almost silver when dry.
 Unlike the other oreganos we grow, the Za’atar needs to be planted every year because it is not hardy enough for our zone.
 The same is true for marjoram, but they both sure like our long New York summer days.

-Here are some ways to use the Za’atar:
+Here are some other ways to use the Za’atar:

 Za’atar on Flatbread